 Carbon monoxide (CO) is a colorless, odorless gas that is a product of the incomplete combustion of carbon-based fuels — including gasoline, diesel fuel, crude oil, and wood — and other natural and synthetic products.
 Main contributors of carbon monoxide emissions include vehicle exhaust from cars, trucks, and buses; gas-powered furnaces; and portable generators.
-Visit the US EPA carbon monoxide web page for more information.

 Health impacts of carbon monoxide